haotranhcmus/haotranhcmus/README.md

 # Hey!
 Nice to see you 👋

-I am a Mathematics & Computer Science at the University of Science.
+I am a Mathematics & Computer Science student at the University of Science.
 - 📫 How to reach me: Email: [haotranhcmus@gmail.com](mailto:haotranhcmus@gmail.com)

 ## 💼 Skills